badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-31-analysing-java-with-vscode.md

 So, as a first step, install the last [VSCode insider version](https://code.visualstudio.com/insiders/).

 We will also need a Moose image and a Pharo VM.
-For this blog post, we will use a Moose8 image based on Pharo 8.
+For this blog post, we will use a Moose 8 image based on Pharo 8.

 - Download the last [Moose 8 image for VSCode](https://github.com/badetitou/Pharo-LanguageServer/releases/download/continuous/Moose64-8.0-PLS.zip) and extract it.
 - Download the [corresponding Pharo VM](https://files.pharo.org/get-files/80/) and extract it.

-> We might install the latest VM instead of the *stable* one
+> We might install the latest VM instead of the *stable* one.

+> Do not take the headless version (it has not been tested)

 Once you have download VSCode, Moose 8, and the Pharo VM, we will install the extension in VSCode.